 Did you know that Slovenia is one of the greenest countries on earth?
 Being an extremely environmentally-friendly country, half of Slovenia’s total area is covered in forest, making it an amazing natural getaway from the bustling city life.
 From picturesque gorges and forested mountains to coastal towns and cave castles, the hidden gems of this country are more than plenty and are bound to leave you speechless!

 The most popular spots in Slovenia are undoubtedly the breathtaking Lake Bled and the charming capital of Ljubljana, but make sure to also visit the lesser famous Lake Bohinj, which can be done on a day trip from either of the previous places.
-Other lesser-known attractions are Tolmin Gorge, Triglav National Park, the coastal cities of Piran and Koper, the enchanting Predjama Castle, and the magnificent Savica Waterfall.
+Other lesser-known attractions in the country are Tolmin Gorge, Triglav National Park, the coastal cities of Piran and Koper, the enchanting Predjama Castle, and the magnificent Savica Waterfall.
+You can visit many of them on a perfect 7-day Slovenia road trip!

 Best time to visit Slovenia: May to September (most ideal weather)